-What is Sequence On – Simultaneous Off Operation on Pump Control?
+What is Sequence On – Simultaneous Off (S.O.S.O. or SOSO) Operation on Pump Control?

 I want my two loads to come on one after the other, but then both loads to stay on together until the last control switch is opened.

-The diagram illustrates a type of operation known as “Sequence On - Simultaneously Off (S.O.S.O.)”- the two loads are energized sequentially, but remain on together until the OFF switch is opened.
-This operation works best when using a DPDT Cross-Wired Alternating Relay.
+The diagram illustrates a type of operation known as “Sequence On - Simultaneously Off (S.O.S.O. or SOSO)”- the two loads are energized sequentially, but remain on together until the OFF switch is opened.
+SOSO operation works best when using a DPDT Cross-Wired Alternating Relay.

 Recent Articles for: